-The adoption of Unified Plan 2020 is a key part of Union Pacific's push to become the best freight railroad in North America.
-We think of this strategy as a flywheel that is driven by a Proud and Engaged Workforce.
-Our employees are at the core of everything we do and are critical to our long-term success.
+Union Pacific's goal remains to be the best freight railroad in North America.
+Our strategy to achieve this goal is driven by a Proud and Engaged Workforce.
+Recognizing that a diverse workforce provides access to the skills and character we need to foster innovation and drive growth, in 2020 we announced long term goals to increase the representation of women and minorities in our workforce.
+Our employees are at the core of everything we do and critical to our success.